KRFOSS/kali-docs/development/packaging-apps-with-kaboxer/index.md

 a clear structure.
 The `application` section describes the app itself; the `packaging` section contains metadata about the packaging of the app.
-The third section, `components`, describes each component of the app (there's only one for `hello-cli-kbx`, but we'll see a multi-component app later).
+The third section, `components`, describes each component of the app (there's only one for `hello-cli`, but we'll see a multi-component app later).
 The most important fields within each subsection are `executable`, which specifies how to start the app within the container, and `run_mode`, which describes